SEAL-IIT-KGP/TWINSSE/test_vectors/README.md

 ## Disjunctive (and CNF) Test Vectors

 This directory contains the test vectors for disjunctive search and CNF experiments.
-All of these files are generated using the source files present in `database` subdirectory fo the respective experiment subdirectories.
-These files must be copied to the test_vector subdirectory of respective experiments and the file paths (and parameters) should be accordingly updatd in the experiment source files.
+All of these files are generated using the source files present (a Makefile is provided) in `database` directory of the respective experiment subdirectories (not the top-level `databases` directory).
+These files must be copied to the `test_vectors` directory of respective experiments, and the file paths (and parameters) should be accordingly updated in the configuration file and experiment source files.